Loading profile data...

 Step 4: Adjust for seasonality and growth trends

 Example: A landscaping business might anticipate peak activity in summer and slower periods in winter.
-Preparing for these trends helps with cash flow management during quieter months.
+Preparing for these market trends helps with cash flow management during quieter months.

 Tips for accurate financial forecasting